JunhaAgu/velodyen_start/README.md

 ----------------------------------------------------------------------------------------------------------
 1. Create a yaml file cfg.yaml into a fold, please follow ../data/example/top_tail/cfg.yaml to write

 2. Preproces raw pointcloud to keep points with only planes.
-You can use the below function or CloudCompare software like this: rosrun lidar_appearance_calibration calib_preprocess ../data/example/top_front/raw/ref.pcd ../data/example/top_front/raw/data.pcd ../data/example/top_front/raw/ref_filter.pcd ../data/example/top_front/raw/data_filter.pcd
+You can use the below function or CloudCompare software like this: input="pcd" output="csv"
-내꺼
-rosrun lidar_appearance_calibration calib_preprocess vel_to_pcd/planes/planes_down1.pcd vel_to_pcd/planes/planes_up1.pcd vel_to_pcd/planes/planes_down1_filter.pcd vel_to_pcd/planes/planes_up1_filter.pcd
+$ rosrun lidar_appearance_calibration calib_preprocess vel_to_pcd/planes/data1_con.yaml vel_to_pcd/planes/data2_con.yaml

 3. Extract planes from pointcloud